 Therefore, it is the local dynamical processes, instead of the large-scale circulation such as the position of the ITCZ induced by the NH-SH thermal contrast, that might be the key factor influencing the early summer mean precipitation change over the Australian monsoon region during the LGM.
-To test this synthesis, we conducted two experiments using a newly developed earth system model, the Nanjing University of Information Science and Technology Earth System model version 1 (NESM v1, Cao et al., 2015).
-The PI control run is designed the same as PMIP3 protocol.
-The land sea configuration sensitive run (LSM) is the same as the piControl but with the LGM land sea configuration.
-The two experiments are run 500 years after spin-up, and the last 100 years are used.
-The changes of the ND mean precipitation and wind field at 1000 hPa between LSM and piControl are similar to the changes derived from the 7MME, i.e. the precipitation is increased and the convergence is strengthened over northern Australia (Fig. 12a).
+To test this hypothesis, we compared the results from the two additional runs, the NESM_PI and the NESM_LSM.
+The changes of the ND mean precipitation and wind field at

+1000 hPa between the NESM_LSM and the NESM_PI are similar to the changes derived from the 7MME, i.e. the precipitation is increased and the convergence is strengthened over northern Australia (Fig. 12a).
 The changes of the 2-m air temperature, SLP and 850 hPa wind field (Fig. 12b, c) are also similar to those results in the 7MME (Fig. 9).
 It is also cooler over the northwest landmass (western Indonesia-Indochina) and relatively warmer over the southeast landmass (eastern Indonesia-northern Australia) (Fig. 12b).
 This temperature variation is also accompanied by a northwest-southeast SLP gradient and the strengthened cross equatorial flow converging to north Australia (Fig. 12c).
-This sensitive simulation confirms that the local dynamical process induced by the land sea configuration to be essential to the Australian monsoonality change.
+This sensitivity simulation confirms that the local dynamical processes induced by the land sea configuration are essential to the Australian monsoonality change.

 Although the 7MME simulates strengthened Australian monsoonality, there are uncertainties among individual models.
 The most notable uncertainty is the increased austral summer (DJF) precipitation.
 Five out of the 7 models simulate increased DJF mean precipitation over the Australian monsoon region during the LGM (CCSM4, GISS-E2-R, IPSL-CM5A-LR, MIROC-ESM and MRI-CGCM3), while the other two simulate decreased precipitation (CNRM-CM5 and MPI-ESM-P) (Fig. 13), especially over the land area.
-The wind filed at 850hPa geopotential height shows a cyclonic anomaly pattern over northern Australia in the five models (Fig. 14a), accompanied with a strengthened ascending flow (not shown).
+The wind field at 850hPa geopotential height shows a cyclonic anomaly pattern over northern Australia in the five models (Fig. 14a), accompanied with a strengthened ascending flow (not shown).
 While in the other two models, there is no cyclonic wind anomaly over Australia region (Fig. 14b), and the ascending flow is weakened (not shown).
 The different changes of wind field indicate the different precipitation responses to the LGM boundary conditions in the two model groups.

 The austral spring and summer mean 2m-air temperature and SST also change differently in these two model groups.
 The main differences are located over the tropic Pacific Ocean and the North Atlantic Ocean.
 It is cooler over high-latitude Northern Atlantic Ocean in the five models, whereas warmer in the two models, mainly in the austral spring (Fig. 15a, 15b).
-In the austral summer, there is an East-Pacific El Nino like patter in the five models, while there is a Central-Pacific El Nino (CP-El Nino) like pattern in the two models (Fig. 15c, 15d).
+In the austral summer, there is an eastern Pacific El Nino-like patter in the five models, while there is a Central-Pacific El Nino (CP-El Nino) like pattern in the two models (Fig. 15c, 15d).
 Studies have shown that the CP-El Nino is related to the Asian-Australian monsoon system (Yu et al. 2009), and would lead to a markedly decreased precipitation in December (Taschetto et al. 2009).

-Therefore, the different SST response over Pacific Oceans and North Atlantic Ocean in austral spring and summer in different models might be the key factor that leads to different wind anomalies and thus different Australian monsoon precipitation changes.
+Therefore, the different SST responses over the Pacific Ocean and the north Atlantic Ocean in austral spring and summer in different models might be the key factor that leads to different wind anomalies and thus different Australian monsoon precipitation changes.
+Note that the resolution of land configuration in each model might not be the key factor that affects the SST gradient over the eastern Indian Ocean and western Pacific Ocean (Fig. S9).